cck197/email-wise/copy/email.md

 ### Input

-#### Hand written product description
+#### Hand-written product description

-Generate more revenue per email using generative AI.
+Generate more revenue per email using AI.
 Import your previous email campaigns from Klaviyo for consistent tone and style, then select a product and generate new sales emails that convert like crazy.
 You can customise each message by providing details of special offers, stories, angles, or problems you'd like to cover.

 #### EmailWise form